Adaptive Conformal Inference Under Distribution Shift: Real data example: election night predictions

 We apply CQR to predict the county-level vote totals (see Section \ref{sec:cqr_alg} for details).
-We consider four different orderings of the counties each obtained by sampling counties without replacement with probability proportional to $\exp(\sigma \cdot \text{county population size})$.
-Here, $\sigma > 0$ is a parameter whose value we vary.
+To replicate the east to west coast bias observed on election night we order the counties by their time zone with eastern time counties appearing first and Hawaiian counties appearing last.
+Within each time zone counties are ordered uniformly at random.
 Figure \ref{fig:election_coverage} shows the realized local coverage frequency over the most recent 300 counties (see (\ref{eq:local_cov_freq})) for the non-adaptive and adaptive conformal methods.
-When $\sigma = 0$ (leftmost panel) the county data are exchangeable and both the non-adaptive and adaptive method perform well.
-As $\sigma$ increases (right panels) the size of the distribution shift increases and the non-adaptive method fails to achieve $90\%$ coverage for later counties.
-On the other hand, the adaptive method adjusts accordingly and maintains an approximate $90\%$ local coverage rate across all time points.
-In fact, similar to what was observed in Section \ref{sec:stock_prediction} we find that the maximum deviation of the local coverage rate from $90\%$ is no larger than what is observed in the ideal case where the data are exchangeable.
+We find that the non-adaptive method fails to maintain the desired $90\%$ coverage level, incurring large troughs in its coverage frequency during time zone changes.
+On the other hand, the adaptive method maintains approximate $90\%$ coverage across all time points with deviations in its local coverage level comparable to what is observed in Bernoulli sequences.